Sevier County Tennessee • Gatlinburg • Pigeon Forge • Sevierville

 Whether it be strenuous or moderate, infamous or obscure the Great Smoky Mountains National Park has over 800-miles of hiking trails.
 From the level stroll along a forested path between Gatlinburg and the Sugarland Welcome Center just inside the national park, to the legendary Appalachian Trail bridging the entire backbone of the Great Smoky Mountains, trails are in abundance in and around the national park.

 “These many trails,” will take you into a world of natural wonders within the parklands.
 Long and short trails will expose hikers to pure silence where only nature speaks.
 Climbs up mountain slopes lead to spectacular mountain vistas.
-Journeys into the forest will take you to strange rock formations, lost coves, deep dark gorges with roaring white waters, hidden waterfalls and the remains of historic settlements or archeological sites.
+Journeys into the forest will take you to strange rock formations, lost coves, deep dark gorges with roaring white waters, hidden waterfalls and the remains of historic settlements or archaeological sites.
 With wildlife, trees, shrubs and wildflowers the Great Smoky Mountains National Park is a natural garden world within a delicate watershed.

 Some hikers spend days on the trails others enjoy short walks.
 Some trails, just beyond the parking area you'll find cascading creeks, waterfalls and historical sites.
 800-miles of trails verses over 300-miles of roadways in the park help to protect most of the natural wonders in the national park.
 Only one road US 411 crosses the national park most of the roadways journey into park a short distance and stop.